Marta44/topress2019/README.md

 1. Create an online presence for the two local artists and increase consumer awareness.
 2. Allow potential clients to buy the artworks via a contact form.
 3. Create new opportunities of collaboration with designers and other artists.
-4. Showcase the artists' CV and porfolio to build consumer trust.
+4. Showcase the artists' CV and portfolio to build consumer trust.
 5. Increase number of followers on the artists Social Media Pages.

 The customers goals of this website are: